High School Contests

 During the competition, students judge four soil pits using an evaluation card to make assessments on: soil depth, surface texture, permeability, slope, thickness of surface and erosion.
 Each evaluation card is scored and added together to determine overall scores for individuals and the team.
 In order to compete in the state contest, teams advance from one of the seven regional competitions hosted across the state in October.

-South Central Contest - hosted by CPNRD & NRCS in Hall County
+South Central Contest - hosted by CPNRD & NRCS in Buffalo County

 TEAM RESULTS INDIVIDUAL RESULTS